adamhrz/amh-ayla-ios/README.md

     >```pod install```

 Once the Pods have been installed correctly, Cocoapods will generate a `iOS_Aura.xcworkspace` file.
 When opening Aura in Xcode, be sure to _only open the .xcworkspace_ file.
+If it asks whether to convert to current Swift syntax, please answer No. If it asks whether to perform changes for watchOS 2, please answer No.

 ##SDK Documentation